qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 MHC class I molecules are expressed in all nucleated cells and also in platelets—in essence all cells but red blood cells.
 It presents epitopes to killer T cells, also called cytotoxic T lymphocytes (CTLs).
 A CTL expresses CD8 receptors, in addition to T-cell receptors (TCR)s.
 When a CTL's CD8 receptor docks to a MHC class I molecule, if the CTL's TCR fits the epitope within the MHC class I molecule, the CTL triggers the cell to undergo programmed cell death by apoptosis.
 Thus, MHC class I helps mediate cellular immunity, a primary means to address intracellular pathogens, such as viruses and some bacteria, including bacterial L forms, bacterial genus Mycoplasma, and bacterial genus Rickettsia.
 In humans, MHC class I comprises HLA-A, HLA-B, and HLA-C molecules.

 ## MinION
 Similar to MinION Mk1C, but come without screen.
 Starter Packs from $1,000 including 1 flow cell andd 1 kit.
+The enhanced has 4 flow cells and 1 kit with $3,250.

 ## MinION Mk1C
 Nanopores read the length of DNA or RNA presented to them — from short to ultra-long (longest >4 Mb).
 Up to 50 Gb per MinION Flow Cell / 2.8 Gb per Flongle Flow Cell.
 Theoretical max output when system is run for 72 hours (or 16 hours for Flongle) at 420 bases / second.
 Outputs may vary according to library type, run conditions, etc. Starter Packs from $4,900, including consumables Compatible with Flongle Flow Cells for smaller tests and analyses.
 The starter pack includes six flow cells and 1 library kit.
 It is for filed-use and come with a screen.